What is a healthcare benefit allowance?

 Unlike HRAs, health stipends count as taxable income for your employees.
 You'll also have to pay payroll taxes on the amount you offer through the stipend.

-Due to their taxable nature, health stipends are best for businesses with employees who receive financial assistance for health insurance through premium tax credits.
-Employees won't have to waive their credits to take advantage of the health benefit.
+Due to their taxable nature, health stipends are best for businesses with employees who receive financial help for health insurance through premium tax credits.
+Employees don't have to waive their credits to take advantage of the health benefit.

-However, stipends don't satisfy the Affordable Care Act's employer mandate for organizations with 50 or more full-time equivalent employees (FTEs).
+However, stipends don't satisfy the Affordable Care Act's (ACA) employer mandate for organizations with 50 or more full-time equivalent employees (FTEs).
 Employers also can't require proof of coverage or ask for receipts for items listed in IRS Publication 502.
-This makes an HRA a better option for most organizations.
+This makes an HRA a better, more compliant option for most organizations.

 Types of HRAs

 This section will cover three of the most common types of HRAs available.
 These options can provide personalized health benefits to your employees.
-Depending on the type, each HRA can be offered instead of, or in addition to, a group health insurance plan.
+Depending on the type, you can offer an HRA instead of, or in addition to, a group health insurance plan.

 QSEHRA

-If your employees had premium tax credit eligibility prior to being offered a QSEHRA, and their allowance is affordable, they can no longer collect their tax credits.
+If your employees had premium tax credit eligibility before you offered them a QSEHRA, and their allowance is affordable, they can no longer collect their tax credits.
 If their allowance is unaffordable, those employees can collect their tax credits.
 But they must reduce their credit dollar-for-dollar by their monthly HRA allowance.

 Employers can choose whether to include part-time employees in the benefit.
 If they do, they must offer the benefit on the same terms to all employees.